top of page

 • Baseline and follow-up data collection

 This program is led and managed by CoolVeg.
-All funds are directed to Institut d'Economie Rurale (IER) for implementation in Mali.
+All funds raised for this initiative are directed to our implementing partners in Mali and Niger.

 Contribute to This Initiative

-This program expands a proven training program while strengthening the evidence needed for effective scaling.
+Help expand a proven training model while strengthening the evidence needed for effective scaling.

 Choose How You’d Like to Give